airyhq/airy/docs/docs/index.md

 ## Next Steps
 ### 1. Connecting a chatplugin source

 You can start connecting any source but the chatplugin is well suited to be the first because it doesn't have any outside dependencies.
+For connecting other sources refer to the respective documentation e.g. [Facebook](sources/facebook).

-Make sure that the user you authenticate with exists.
+Make sure that you have [signed up](api/http#signup) with the user which we are using to get the authentication token.

 ```
 token=$(echo $(curl -H 'Content-Type: application/json' -d \